 What Is Lung Cancer?

-- Adenocarcinoma: About 40 percent of lung cancers, occurring most often in current or former smokers, although also common in nonsmokers.
-Usually slow-growing.
+- Adenocarcinoma: About 40% of lung cancers fall in this category, which occurs most often in current or former smokers, although it is also common in nonsmokers.
+This lung cancer is usually slow growing.

-- Squamous cell carcinoma: About 25 to 30 percent of lung cancers, and often linked to a history of smoking, often found in the central parts of the lungs.
+- Squamous cell carcinoma: About 25% to 30% of lung cancers are this type, and they are often linked to a history of smoking.
+This cancer is often found in the central parts of the lungs.

-- Large cell carcinoma: About 10 to 15 percent of lung cancer, with a tendency to grow quickly.
+- Large cell carcinoma: About 10% to 15% of lung cancers are this form of cancer.
+This has a tendency to grow quickly.

 SCLC occurs most commonly in smokers, and typically forms in the bronchial tubes, creating large tumors that can spread (metastasize) throughout the body.

 Symptoms of lung cancer may not be present in the early stages of the disease.
 Symptoms that may occur in advanced stages of lung cancer include the following.
 If you are experiencing any of these symptoms, please contact your physician:

 - Loss of appetite

 - Enlarged lymph nodes in the neck

 - Jaundice (yellowing of skin and whites of eyes)